notofonts/tamil/fontbakery/googlefonts-NotoSansTamil-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- comma

+	- bracketleft

+	- braceright

-	- semicolon
+	- greater

-	- asciicircum
+	- percent

-	- backslash
+	- nine

 	- four

-	- equal

-	- parenleft

-	- braceleft
+	- parenright

-	- slash
+	- underscore

 	- seven

-	- underscore

 	- And 34 more.